 I don’t speak English with an accent, and most people would never think I was a refugee.
 I tell the story because it is true.
 Because in this time when politics divide the nation, almost everyone in the audience has an ancestor or family member who fled their country and came here for something better.
 That will always unite us.

-My film work includes being a lead on the new media pilot that I co-wrote called Y2K Babes with executive producer Macauley Culkin, starring in Lonely in the Dusk, a short film that screened at Dances with Films and the Newport Beach Film Festival.
+My film work includes being a lead on the new media pilot that I co-wrote called Y2K Babes, starring in Lonely in the Dusk, a short film that screened at Dances with Films and the Newport Beach Film Festival.
 I was a series regular on the award winning science fiction web series called Lifelike that I wrote and produced.
 Most recently, I appeared on Netflix’s series Hollywood, I am the Night limited series produced by Patty Jenkins, and the CW’s Jane the Virgin.
 I’ve modeled for brands like Calpak, YSTR, and Michelle Herbert.